Jiacheng-WU/naive_paxos/README.txt

             - Though I knew it is better to use fdatasync to ensure flush to disk instead of os
         * Resending Message:
             - Add timeout for the proposer
-            - the proposer will try to resend prepare/accept if it don't received majority message for a long time.
+            - the proposer will try to resend prepare/accept if it doesn't receive majority message for a long time.
         * Deadlock:
             - We would like to return LOCK_AGAIN state to identify one client try lock again.